 When treated well, Banana plants are very fast growers - as much as one huge new leaf every week or so during the growing seasons.

 Height / Spread

 The variety you have and the growing environment you provide will determine the eventual height.
 Keeping the plant in a container that is too small, not feeding or generally being "cruel" will mean the maximum height will never be achieved (which might be your intention if space is sparse).
 Realistically an indoor Banana won't ever exceed 3m / 10ft in height, in fact, half this size would still be considered generous.

 There are flowers and as you might expect they precede the rare banana fruit.
-Quite beautiful and unusual in appearance, but at the end of the day they are uncommon indoors.
-This is because the plants needs good light and a warm home for a long continuous period, unless you are based in a country near the equator you will get four distinctive seasons every year, one of which is always cold and this can scupper the long continuous period of heat unless you can provide artificial heat.
+Quite beautiful and unusual in appearance, but at the end of the day they're uncommon indoors.
+This is because the plants needs good light and a warm home for a long continuous period, unless you're based in a country near the equator you will get four distinctive seasons every year, one of which is always cold and this can scupper the long continuous period of heat (unless you can provide artificial heat of course).

 The leaves are delicate so if you wash them be careful and avoid leafshine products.
-All bananas will enjoy being outside in the warmest months of the year, so if you can Summer them outdoors in a sheltered corner they will thank you for it.
+All bananas will enjoy being outside in the warmest months of the year, so if you can Summer them outdoors in a sheltered corner from harsh winds they will thank you for it.

 Pot bound, unfertilised and low temperatures will slow or completely stop growth.
 These plants need root space, food and warmth to grow.